kingkupo1985/Password-Manager-Encrypted/README.md

 THREADING - Wrapped JSON loader to make sure we didn't have a concurrency error between Tk() window and filedialog opening to load in a file.

-Encryption - I learned a lot about salt, and other encryption protocols mentioned above, the final program can have multiple users up to the limits of an SQLite database, we keep user login and a hash of their password in the user's table using bcrypt, for the stored data in the database for each user we encrypt a json file that stores their encrypted data, the data is encrypted using Fernet.
+ENCRYPTION - I learned a lot about salt, and other encryption protocols mentioned above, the final program can have multiple users up to the limits of an SQLite database, we keep user login and a hash of their password in the user's table using bcrypt, for the stored data in the database for each user we encrypt a json file that stores their encrypted data, the data is encrypted using Fernet.
 What made this unique was learning about bytes and strings.
 To make sure the data was handled properly when being created/updated.
 When it came to user exports we allows the userto create a passphrase to allow them to import their user on a system migration keeping their stored data.

+BYTES - I learned how to store bytes ad a string and retereve those bytes to be used this was crucial because the bytes string was encrypted against a key, so the the bytes string was altered the data would not be able to be decrypted.
+This was for the import/export user functions.I learned a lot from this alone

+STORING DATA SECURELY - User data was encrypted using a passphrase that users create, the passphrase is salted and the encryption key is derived from the salted passphrase this passphrase is required to import the user data for Station Migration.

 The original app from the Udemy course was a simple 117-line password generator and storing app it only generated a random password and saved it to a readable JSON file that anyone could read in plain English and worse it was in JSON format making it easier for an app to read the data.
 I took it upon myself to make this a potential app for a personal storage app of one's passwords.
 In a growing world of apps we use it's hard to remember every password and every website we join.
 So this helps keep it all stored securely in one spot.
 I DO NOT recommend I will repeat I DO NOT recommend using this app  for storing and saving your passwords unless you are savvy with python and computers.
 This app now has a database that can have multiple users using the app each with their own encrypted store of passwords.
 Like a family all using one computer...
 Like it's still the early 2000's lol...
 Let's be real this was for my own knowledge of objects, classes, databases and logins not using a web app.
+Final App: 989 lines

 #### UPDATES Below ####

+2024/02/22 - All Functions are Working: Import/Export User, Save Encrypted Data, Generate Password, Import JSON, Clear

 2024/02/20 - The export function working 100% for users with data and users with no data, we started working on the import user function